Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Related Work

+The concept of default group membership in the absence of direct assignment has been extensively studied in linguistics under the category of markedness \citep{Trubetzkoy1, Jakobson1, comrie1986markedness}.
+In sociological contexts, markedness considers the linguistic differences that arise when referring to default groups compared to others.
+The idea was first extended to social categories, such as gender and race, in \citet{waugh1982marked} wherein it is noted that U.S. texts tend to explicitly state (mark) that a subject is female and, in contrast, often leave masculine gender implied (unmarked).
+That is, it is more common to use the term ``CEO'' when an individual is male compared to ``female CEO'' when they are female.
+Many subsequent studies have affirmed that markedness extends to race and, in particular, that non-White individuals are often referred to along with their race, while White-race membership tends to go unstated \citep{Cheryan1, Berkel1, Brekhus1}.

-Several studies considering the extent to which markedness is incorporated into LLMs (or their multimodal variants) or affects their predictions exist \cite{Bender1, Wolfe2, wolfe2022markedness}.
+Several studies considering the extent to which markedness or reporting bias are incorporated into LLMs or affects their predictions exist \citep{Bender1, Wolfe2, Wolfe1, cheng-etal-2023-marked, shwartz2020neural}.
 Each of these studies notes that markedness plays a critical role in the way models make predictions and that these models have internalized aspects of markedness through their training.
-These studies reveal certain biases related to markedness but do not investigate counterfactual bias or the interaction of markedness with template-based probes.
+These studies reveal certain biases related to markedness or reporting bias but do not investigate counterfactual bias or template-based probes from this perspective.
+In Section \ref{discussion}, we conjecture that the irregularities observed in the results to follow are driven by markedness in LLM pretraining data.

-Reporting bias shares significant conceptual overlap with markedness.
-It refers to the linguistic phenomenon in which descriptive elements are highlighted only when they deviate from the norm \cite{grice1975logic}.
-Generally, it relates to the broader theme of commonsense reasoning in language where statements may not explicitly encompass all the underlying information.
-This can be problematic for LLMs, which rely on concepts learned from the text.
-In \citet{shwartz2020neural}, it is shown that pretrained LMs are impacted by reporting bias with respect to their estimation of rare events.
-This work is concerned with reporting bias in so far as it intersects with markedness and has been shown to impact the predictions of LMs.